NiraOfficial/niraclient/README.md

 * More coming soon

 #### Dependencies
-Only python3 is supported.
-All necessary dependencies are already included in this repo under the `deps` directory; You should not need to run `pip`, so please let us know if you do. :)
+Both python2/python3 are supported.
+All necessary dependencies are already included in this repo under the `deps` or `deps-py2` directories; You should not need to run `pip`, so please let us know if you do. :)

 ## More CLI Usage Examples with details